Judo Match Score Simulator

 Key Points to Understand:

-• Priority of Scores: The highest value score always takes precedence.
-An Ippon immediately ends the match, regardless of any Waza-ari scores.
+• Priority of Scores: The highest-value score always takes precedence.
+An Ippon ends the match immediately, regardless of Waza-ari scores.

 What You Will Need